Malawian hip-hop

-Hip-hop culture in Malawi is relatively young.
-The genre is a marriage between local and western sounds.
-Prior to 1994, Malawi was living under a single party regime where censorship of media was heavily employed.
-Upon gaining freedom in 1994 the country began getting exposed to more western media and hip-hop which was gaining a global audience permeated its way into Malawian society.
+Hip-hop culture in Malawi emerged in the 1990s.

-Early History
+Early history

-By the late 90s, the scene began to gain traction with a few rap songs being released to the public.
+By the late 1990s, the scene began to gain traction with a few rap songs being released to the public.
 The early 2000s is when more artists started to embrace the music and participated in hip-hop culture.
 At this time, personal computers started to become more popular and recording hardware such as microphones and digital audio interfaces became more affordable and available.
 Pirated versions of Digital Audio Workstations (DAWs) such as FL Studio, Ableton Live, REAPER, and Cakewalk enabled individuals to produce and record their own music in home studios.

 The launch of Television Malawi in 1999 also provided a platform for rappers to have their music videos beamed to a national audience.
 The music video to Wisdom Chitedze's song Tipewe was on regular rotation on the station in its early days and is often cited as the first Malawian rap music video.
 In the early to mid-2000s artists such as Nospa G, M Krazy, David Kalilani, and Gosple helped push the music further.
 Much like other forms of Malawian music, a lot of the early hip-hop released contained social commentary, religious, and introspective themes.
 But as the years passed, a wider variety of subject matter was adopted.
 The rap group Biriwiri Released a highly popular single titled "Daily Daily", which helped ingratiate hip-hop to a wider audience due to its playful and relatable lyrics about being in a relationship with someone you want to see on a daily basis.

 Other notable rappers who were early on the scene include Criminal A, Bantu Clan, Real Elements, Dynamike, Dominant 1, and Knights of the Round Table.

 By the late 2000s the scene had picked up further with artists such as Barry One, Basement, Mandela Mwanza aka Third Eye, Hyphen, Fredokiss, and Tay Grin gaining notoriety.
 Tay Grin's music video for the song Stand Up was featured considerably on Channel O. He was not the first Malawian rapper to get his song on that station; that accolade goes to the Real Elements.
 However, Tay Grin's song got much more airplay.
 In 2009, Phyzix released his debut studio album The Lone Ranger LP which contained the hit singles Cholapitsa and Gamba which brought him a lot of attention.
 At the same time The Dare Devilz who were based in Blantyre, Malawi started getting a lot of airplay and became instrumental in producing music for the likes of Fredokiss and a variety of Blantyre-based rappers.